 He has been in many tornadoes in Nebraska and Arkansas, earth quakes in Washington State and Alaska and several hurricanes in Florida.
 Those were a few of his dislikes along with crowds, loud music, people using cell phone in restaurants and tear jerking movies.
 He loves country/western music, rock and roll, the color red and corn bread and beans.

-His latest hobby is doing karaoke a couple times a week.
+His latest hobby is doing karaoke a couple of times a week.